 Tijdschrift voor Genderstudies is published in Delayed Open Access.
 All articles are freely accessible after 2 years under the following Creative Commons license: Attribution-Non Commercial-No Derivatives (CC BY-NC-ND 4.0).

 Read more on publishing an article in this journal in Gold Open Access here.

 Dounia Bourabain, PhD candidate, Free University of Brussels-VUB

 Barbara Cueto, PhD candidate, University of Amsterdam

 Dr. Josephine Hoegaerts, University of Helsinki

-Dr. Looi van Kessel, Leiden University
+Dr. Looi van Kessel (chair), Leiden University

 Dr. Fleur van Leeuwen (chair), Bogaziçi University Istanbul & Atria Kennisinstituut voor Emancipatie en Vrouwengeschiedenis